 Groundwater

 At the District’s Essex Operations Center, municipal water is pumped from the aquifer beneath the Mad River by four Ranney wells.
 Figure 1 shows a close-up of the District’s Ranney wells along the Mad River.
-The water that is pumped by the Ranney wells is continually recharged by surface water from the Mad River, part of which is released from Ruth Lake pursuant to the District’s water rights permits.
-Therefore, the District does not pump or deliver groundwater and Table 6-1 W is not applicable to the District.
+The groundwater that is pumped by the Ranney wells is continually recharged by surface water from the Mad River, part of which is released from Ruth Lake pursuant to the District’s water rights permits.